sadekbaroudi/bgkeeb/README.md

 # Firmware

+## v1

+(if there you don't see bgkeeb v2 on the board in the corner, it's v1)

 Link below.
 Remember that the left and right half use different firmware due to the fact that the diode direction is flipped between the halves.
 I created two configs, one for the left, and one for the right.
 If you copy the config.left.h/config.right.h to config.h before building, it will generate the appropriate firmware for that half.

 I made a script to make this simpler if you run your builds in linux: